Shobhit-Nagpal/lex-program/README.md

 # 1. Declaration section
 The declaration section is the part where we declare variables, constants and regular expressions.
 Header files can also be declared here.

-We write the declaration section in the document as follows: <br>
+We write the declaration section in the document as follows: <br><br>
 %{ <br>
   varibles, constants, header files <br>
 %} <br>